Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Sports.
 In addition, it is included in the San Francisco Giants Wall of Fame series list.

 Location.
 37° 46.758′ N, 122° 23.386′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in South Beach.
-Marker is at the intersection of King Street and 2nd Street, on the right when traveling north on King Street.
+It is at the intersection of King Street and 2nd Street, on the right when traveling north on King Street.
 Touch for map.
 Marker is in this post office area: San Francisco CA 94107, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Bobby Bolin (here, next to this marker); Jim Davenport (here, next to this marker); Mike McCormick (here, next to this marker); Felipe Alou (here, next to this marker); Orlando Cepeda
+At least 8 other markers are within walking distance of this marker: Bobby Bolin (here, next to this marker); Jim Davenport (here, next to this marker); Mike McCormick (here, next to this marker); Felipe Alou (here, next to this marker); Orlando Cepeda

 Paid Advertisement